GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## `ChatMessageLayoutOptionsResolver`

 Almost anything related to the layout and appearance of the message cell can be done by subclassing [`ChatMessageLayoutOptionsResolver`](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptionsResolver.md).
-On  `ChatMessageLayoutOptionsResolver` there is intance property `options` ([ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) which holds available options for the cell.
+`ChatMessageLayoutOptionsResolver` has the `options` ([ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) instance property.
+This property holds available options for the cell.
-See guides below for concrete examples.

 ## Left-aligning all messages
- To left-align all messages inside MessageList, you first need to create your custom left-aligned `MessageLayoutOptionsResolver` like this:
+ To left-align all messages inside MessageList, start by creating your custom left-aligned `MessageLayoutOptionsResolver` like this:

  ```swift
  class LeftAlignedMessageLayoutOptionsResolver: ChatMessageLayoutOptionsResolver {